 The single pass cultivates both deep and shallow and then places the seed at a controlled depth.
-This ensure the seed is planted with seed is with close contact to the aerated moist fine crumb structured soil.
-By loosening lower down the soil profile, vigourous growth is encouraged by deep rooting of the plant.
+This ensures the seed is planted in close contact with the aerated moist fine crumb structured soil.
+By loosening lower down the soil profile, vigorous growth is encouraged by deep rooting of the plant.

 The Mzuri one pass system only involves the tillage of a targeted area, whilst leaving crop residue on the surface – retaining moisture, organic matter and vastly increasing worm activity and fertility.
 Typical fuel usage is 18 l/ha.